jacluff1/Star-Dased/README.md

 pre-run
 -------
-make sure and stay in the repo root directory to run if using the virtual environment, make sure to activate it (if not already activated)
+make sure and stay in the repo root directory to run. if using the virtual environment, make sure to activate it (if not already activated)
 ```bash
 source activateEnv.sh